rawd666/pet-ecommerce/readme.txt

 Waggy E-Commerce Store

-A PHP-based e-commerce store with session-based cart functionality, PayPal integration, and order tracking.
+A PHP-based e-commerce store with session-based cart functionality, PayPal integration, order tracking, and an admin dashboard with a sales forecast feature.
 Built using **PHP**, **MySQL (MariaDB)**, and **Bootstrap**.

 ---